-I once said that some Liberals consider black people their pets.
-A controversial statement to be sure, but it turned out to be quite prophetic, if I do say so myself.
+I once said that some liberals consider black people their pets.
+A controversial assertion to be sure, but it turned out to be quite prophetic, if I do say so myself.

 Affirmative action took another ugly but revealing turn this month when the 6th U.S. Circuit Court of Appeals pronounced the University of Michigan law school’s admission policy of considering race was illegal.